 Step 1: Share with students the list of top 100 songs from 1936 (the year of the Migrant Mother photograph) and provide them with time to listen to a variety.
-Have them complete a “Hear, Think, Wonder” chart on what the music they choose.
+Have them complete a “Hear, Think, Wonder” chart on the music they choose.

 Step 2: Compare their findings from Hear, Think, Wonder to their See, Think, Wonder charts.
 Circle any trends/similarities that they find.
 Discuss the fact that the woman in this photograph would have been surrounded by this exact music during that time period.